galongoria/factiva/README.md

 #### 2. In the root directory, or otherwise `C:/Users/usr/`, create a new folder and store 'chromedriver.exe' that was downloaded in the previous step.

-* For the instructions refer to this folder as `step4_directory`, but you can name it whatever you'd like.
+* For these instructions refer to this folder as `step4_directory`, but you can name it whatever you'd like.

-* If my profile on Windows was called factiva_user, the path to chromedriver would be: `C:/Users/factiva_user/step4_directory/chromedriver.exe`
+* If my profile on Windows was called "bevo_longhorn", the path to chromedriver would be: `C:/Users/factiva_user/step4_directory/chromedriver.exe`

 #### 3. The next step is dependent on where your Chrome data is stored.